tylersavery/openstage-api/README.md

 ### Watch The Development

-I am streaming the project from start to finish on LiveEDU.
-Here is a link to my [profile](https://www.liveedu.tv/tylersavery).
+I am streaming the project from start to finish on Twitch.
+Here is a link to my [profile](https://www.twitch.tv/youngastro).

 ### Overview